 If you do the hikes and post summit pictures of each peak on the Georgetown Inn’s Facebook page then you can claim your prize – a beer mug and discounts on refills.
 All details are on the Inn’s website.

-Once you’re above the first scree section you can see the trail as it winds up through even more scree towards the rock bands.
+Once you’re above the first scree section you can see the trail up EEOR as it winds up through even more scree towards the rock bands.

 We did see one blue marking painted on a rock near the end of the tree section and a “No Rock Throwing Sign.”
 That was it for signage.
 Be extremely careful with your foot placement.
 You absolutely do not want to send a boulder flying down the mountain.
 If you ever do, scream ROCK.